jdbedics/dbthandbook/docs/03-individual.md

   * Orient to behavior therapy.
 Tell the client that you conduct short-term problem solving therapy.
 Sessions range from 8-10 weeks.
 The client can renew after the initial block of sessions.
 You can validate that this is likely different from their expectations or therapy that they have had in the past.
 The first few sessions are unusual as they involve getting to know each other and the completion of the intake form.
 After several sessions, you and client review progress and  agree on termination/renewal time.

-  * Complete the DBT General Note and start drafting the treatment plan using the CLU template on Titanium.

 Students should feel free to save this checklist as a PDF and print this page out for each new client.

 3. You're allowed to take written notes, use a clipboard, and write on the white board during all sessions.
 By default, use these methods sparingly and only as a means to help you engage the client in the spirit of problem solving.